 We personally didn’t feel anything supernatural but it was definitely fascinating to walk through the caves and listen to stories of ancient times.

 I do recommend that you have a guide to show you around and tell all the details.
 It gives a totally different perspective on this place.

-Entrance fee is 30 UAH ($1.2) for adults, excursion service 50-100 UAH depending on the number of people, taking photos is 15 UAH.
+The entrance fee is 30 UAH ($1.2) for adults, excursion service 50-100 UAH depending on the number of people, taking photos is 15 UAH.

 What we noticed though, this site was absolutely quiet and empty.
 It is not affected by mass tourism yet, that’s why it is so unique and special.
 You feel and understand it once you see this wonder with your own eyes.